 While sitting in the corridors of the building, we were suddenly joined by Vicente “Vic” Ladlad, 70, an NDFP consultant who actively participated as part of the negotiating panel in the GRP-NDFP peace talks until its termination in November 2017.
 Vic is a graduate of UPLB, with a degree in Agricultural Economics and was once the student chair of the College of Agriculture Student Council.
-He was arrested on November 8, 2018, along with other NDF consultants, with trumped-up charges of illegal possession of firearms and explosives.
+He was arrested on November 8, 2018, along with Alberto and Virginia Villamor who took him to their home when the government started their crackdown on NDFP consultants, with trumped-up charges of illegal possession of firearms and explosives.

 As we talked, he invited me to tour their cell.
 Ladlad teased, “Katulad siya sa mga nakikita mo sa movies, parang American Jail.”
 True enough, their cell has its own comfort room, well-lit and well ventilated, and surprisingly has only four occupants.
 This is far-fetched from the typical provincial and city jails, and penitentiaries across the country with appalling conditions and not even conducive to hold people.
 He claimed that theirs was a “showcase jail”; even though it is placed under maximum security, these are jails that adhere to international standards and could be exhibited to foreigners and human rights watchdogs.

 As we figured over our lunch, which Vic cooked himself, we talked about the history and issues of state repression over dissenters and reformists in the Philippines.
 He also provided a situationer regarding the threats being faced by political prisoners, specifically their health condition and the plan of dispersing them to different provincial and city jails in observance of Executive Order No. 70 (EO 70)